SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 They are SO fast you won't believe it.

-They have the classic type of vanilla fortune cookie, but if you want to try and be more adventurous, you can check out some of their other flavors like green tea, chocolate, and my personal favorite, the glazed cookie fortune cookie!
+They have the classic type of vanilla fortune cookie, but if you want to be more adventurous, you can try some of their other flavors like green tea, chocolate, and—my personal favorite—the glazed cookie fortune cookie!

 Not only is it a wonderful place to visit when you get there, but it is also down Ross Alley, which is a magical little road that lets you feel like you are in old San Francisco.
-When you turn the corner onto it, you'll see all kinds of flags and other beautiful things to look at since you'll probably have to wait for a bit in line.
+When you turn the corner onto it, you'll see all kinds of flags and other beautiful things to look at while you wait for a bit in line.

-Lastly, they will give you a free fortune cookie when you get inside it.
+Lastly, they will give you a free fortune cookie when you get inside.

 Located in the middle of Golden Gate Park, this is a true nature lover's delight.
-This wonderful little lake is artificial and has a cute Chinese Pavilion inside it.
-There is also a large waterfall and a stunning stone bridge while you can walk over, or sail under, depending on your preference.
+This wonderful little lake is artificial and has a cute Chinese pavilion on the island in the middle of it.
+There is also a large waterfall and a stunning stone bridge that you can walk over, or boat under, depending on your preference.

 This is also a fantastic location to see loads of wildlife.
-There are often Great Blue Herons, which are incredible to see in person since they are about four feet tall!
+There are often Great Blue Herons, which are incredible to see in person since these birds are about four feet tall!

-There are also mallards and Canadian geese here, and you depending on when you visit, you may see their little baby ducks and geese in their furry little coats.
+Mallards and Canadian geese also make their home here, and depending on when you visit, you may see their baby ducks and geese in their furry little coats.

 This is not one of the full-time free San Francisco attractions, but they offer free admission if you arrive between 9 am and 10 am on Monday, Wednesday, and Friday mornings.